Alternative names: BO, B.O., Bromhidrosis, Bromidrosis

-Conventional wisdom suggests that perspiration is the cause of body odor.
-However, perspiration by itself is basically odorless, but it is the bacteria and odors coming from other sources that are the real culprits.
+Conventional wisdom suggests that perspiration (sweat) is the cause of body odor.
+However, perspiration by itself is basically odorless: body odor is in fact caused by bacteria on our skin breaking down the sweat and producing smelly waste products.

-Waste products can also be the result of toxins that accumulate in our bodies.
+Smelly waste products can also be the result of toxins that accumulate in our bodies.
 In today's world we are bombarded with toxins in our homes, food, and air that accumulate in the body when the organs of elimination cannot dispose of them.
-The liver and intestines may be clogged up, causing odors to emanate from the body.
+The liver, kidneys, and intestines may be 'clogged up', causing odors to escape through the skin.
 In this case, a thorough detoxification program that cleanses the liver, kidneys and colon may be useful.

-Dietary imbalances, resulting in constipation or a deficiency of magnesium or zinc may be other causes of body odor.
-Because of different body chemistries, some people who eat large quantities of meat or who are vegetarians have a very distinctive body odor which can be quite offensive.
+Dietary imbalances – resulting in constipation or a deficiency of magnesium or zinc – can also be causes of body odor.
+Because of different body chemistries, some people have a very distinctive body odor which can be quite offensive.
 Some individuals cannot metabolize foods containing large amounts of choline, such as eggs, fish, liver and legumes.
-The result is a "fishy" smell.
+The result is a 'fishy' smell.
 If you are one of these people, cut out these products and see if this is the cause of your odor.
-Certain foods and drinks, such as onions, garlic, curry, certain spicy foods, coffee and alcohol, are also prime causes.
-Fried and baked goods may contain rancid fats and oils that lead to body odor.

 Some other possible cause of body odor: